OmkarPathak/pygorithm/docs/Geometry.rst

     - **line2**        - `AxisAlignedLine` the second line
     - **Return Value** - `bool, numeric or None` touching, mtv against 1

-    Determines if the two lines are touching, and then returns the minimum translation vector to move line 1 along axis.
+    Determine if the two lines are touching, and then returns the minimum translation vector to move line 1 along axis.
 If the result is negative, it means line 1 should be moved in the opposite direction of the axis by the magnitude of the result.